AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/fluidic-player.md

 Mandatory parameter:

-* access_token :  This is the security parameter, use the public API  oauth &nbsp; access token
+* access_token :  This is the security parameter, use the public API  oauth   access token

 Make Learning Manager API calls to retrieve the above-mentioned parameters.
 These API calls are to be made by the application that your IT team/consultant would write and host on your site.